grafted-in/wordpress-nginx-nix/README.md

   * If you're on macOS (Darwin), be sure you have a NixOS build slave set up as described above.
   * If the state of your VirtualBox VM changes in a way that `nixops` didn't notice, your deployments may fail.
 Try running `deploy/manage deploy -d vbox --check` (using the `--check` flag) to tell `nixops` to reassess the state of the machine.
   * Sometimes VirtualBox will give your machine a new IP.
 If this happens, `nixops` (i.e. the `manage` script) may fail to connect to your machine via SSH.
 If this happens, remove the line with the old IP from your `~/.ssh/known_hosts` file and try again with the `--check` flag.
+  * Sometimes `nixops` will fail to deploy because a VirtualBox disk from a previous deploy is still registered.
+To fix this, take the given disk UUID and run `VBoxManage closemedium disk <disk UUID> --delete`.

 ## Deploying to Real Servers